Structure conditions under progressively added information: Structure conditions under a class of honest times

-\subsection{Structure Conditions under a Class of Honest Times}
+\section{Structure conditions under a class of honest times}

 In this section, we focus on answering the two problems {\bf(Prob1)} and {\bf(Prob2)} when we totally incorporate a random time.
 This can be achieved by splitting the whole half line into two stochastic intervals $\Rbrack 0, \tau\Rbrack$ and $\Rbrack \tau, +\infty\Lbrack$.
 The first part, i.e. $S^{\tau}$ is already studied in the previous section.
 Thus, this section will concentrate on studying the Structure Conditions of $S$ on the stochastic interval $\Rbrack \tau, +\infty\Lbrack$.
-The first obstacle that one can face in this study is how far the $(H')$--hypothesis is preserved on this interval (i.e. any $\mathbb{F}$-semimartingale stays a $\mathbb{G}$-semimartingale)?
-To overcome this difficulty that is not our main focus in the paper, we restrict our study to the important class of random times, called honest times.
-Below, we recall their definition. \begin{definition} A random time $\tau$ is called an honest time, if for any $t$, there exists an ${\cal {F}}_t$-measurable random variable $\tau _t$ such that $\tau I_{\{\tau<t\}}=\tau_t I_{\{\tau<t\}}$. \end{definition} We refer to Jeulin \cite[Chapter 4]{Jeu} for more information on honest times.
-Throughout this section, the random time $\tau$ is supposed to be honest and satisfies
+Throughout this section, the random time $\tau$ will be assumed to be a honest time.
+Below, we recall the definition of honest time and for more details we refer to Jeulin \cite[Chapter 4]{Jeu}. \begin{definition} A random time $\tau$ is called an $\mathbb F$-honest time, if for any $t$, there exists an ${\cal {F}}_t$-measurable random variable $\tau _t$ such that $\tau I_{\{\tau<t\}}=\tau_t I_{\{\tau<t\}}$. \end{definition} More precisely, throughout the rest of the paper, $\tau$ is supposed to satisfy

 \begin{remark} This assumption is also crucial for the validity of No-Unbounded-Profit-with-Bounded-Risk after an honest time.
 We refer to Choulli et al \cite{Choulli2013} for more details on this subject. \end{remark}